VDA5050/VDA5050/VDA5050_EN.md

 2. **Manually enable a map on the vehicle**: In some cases, it might be necessary to enable the maps on the vehicle directly.
 The result shall be reported in the vehicle state.

 It is the responsibility of the master control to ensure that the correct maps are activated on the vehicle when sending the corresponding `mapId` as part of a `nodePosition` in an order.
-If the vehicle is to be set to a specific position on a new map, the `initPosition` instant action is used.
+If the vehicle is to be set to a specific position on a new map, the `initializePosition` instant action is used.

 #### 6.7.5 Delete maps on vehicle